Laser Mapping

 Analyzing Coverage Algorithms

 Mapping with known positions assumes that the current position of the robot is known.
 This technique consists of converting the distance measurements of the different laser beams into Cartesian coordinates relative to the robot.
-The distance of the beams reflects the existence of an obstacle; therefore, these Cartesian coordinates are inserted reflecting obstacles in an occupation grid with respect to the current position of the robot.
+The distance mesured by the beam can reflect the existence of an obstacle; therefore, these Cartesian coordinates are inserted reflecting obstacles in an occupation grid relative to the current position of the robot.
 This technique is not entirely real because in most cases, the position of the robot is unknown.
-Therefore, other techniques such as SLAM are used.
+Therefore, other techniques such as SLAM are used in real life.

 Occupancy grid